Fleetrun

 Minimum satellites

 In this field, you can specify the minimum number of satellites that should be used to determine the coordinates in order for the message to be considered valid.
 The recommended number is at least four.
+The value can't exceed 255.

 Maximum HDOP value

 In this field, you can specify the maximum HDOP value with which messages are considered valid.
 HDOP stands for horizontal dilution of precision.
 The smaller this value is, the more accurate the coordinates are.
+The value can't exceed 9,999.

 Maximum speed value